 As well as having big aims it also has big supporters, from partnerships with NASA and MIT, to funding from the Bank of America and the Bill and Melinda Gates Foundation.

-There are a lot of maths courses, many of which are provided by grade level, and of the computer science courses there are a limited number covering programming to animation.
+There are a lot of math courses, many of which are provided by grade level, and of the computer science courses there are a limited number covering programming to animation.

 Overall, a worthwhile and enabling platform, and definitely worth considering adding it to your educational resources.